dnusca/the-events-calendar-shortcode/readme.txt

 * span .ecs-all-events
 * p .ecs-excerpt

+Want a better looking design?
+Check out [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq&utm_content=description)

 = How do I include a list of events in a page template? = include echo do_shortcode("[ecs-list-events]"); in the template where you want the events list to display.

 == Upgrade Notice ==

+= 1.3 =
+* Fixes issue with "viewall" showing the events twice
+* Fixes time zone issue by using current_time() instead of date()
+* Hides events that are marked 'hide from listing'
+* Switches to tribe_get_events() to get the events
+* Removes the ... from the end of the excerpt if less than the excerpt length
+* Adds date_thumb option
+* Adds additional filters

+= 1.2 =
+* Updates author/description (Event Calendar Newsletter / Brian Hogg Consulting)

 = 1.0.11 =
 Add Link to Thumbnail
 merge pull request from d4mation -Replaced extracted variables with $atts as using extract was deprecated